Mortgage

 No. 3: San Diego

-If you’re struggling with the decision to buy or rent a home, keep in mind that there’s no right or wrong answer.
+If you’re struggling with the decision to rent or buy a home, keep in mind there’s no right or wrong answer.
 Carefully consider your budget, lifestyle and financial goals to help you choose your best option.

 Below are some considerations to help you decide whether to rent or buy.